ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/filtering.markdown

 {NOTE: }

-* Time series entries can be filtered by their **value** (e.g. to retrieve a "Thermometer" time series entries whose measurement exceed 32 Celsius degrees) or **tag** (e.g. to retrieve all the entries whose tag is "Thermometer No. 3").
+* Time series entries can be filtered by their **value** (e.g. to retrieve a "Thermometer" time series entries whose measurement exceeds 32 Celsius degrees) or **tag** (e.g. to retrieve all the entries whose tag is "Thermometer No. 3").